arfai1213/AWS-SOA-C02/README.md

     - logs config for account in region
     - stores in S3
     - Notify via SNS
+- When a Configuration Recorder is stopped or deleted, the configuration change trigger does not run while periodic triggers continue to run at a specified period

+### Multi-account multi-region data aggregation
+- use AWS Config aggregator to collect data from all account in various regions.
+Accounts which are not part of AWS Organisation need to be individually added so that Aggregator can be authorised to collect data from these accounts

 ## Bastion Host
 - a host located in public subnet